 An epidural injection can be performed in your cervical, thoracic, or lumbar spine to provide pain relief and relieve swelling and inflammation.
 Epidural injections are a minimally invasive procedure that can deliver quick pain relief and allow clients to improve their function and become active again.
 These injections can also offer helpful diagnostic information to your physician.

-For cervical epidural injections, the most common conditions treated include cervical radiculopathy, chronic neck pain, headaches, and spinal stenosis.
+For cervical epidural injections, the most common conditions treated include cervical radiculopathy, chronic neck pain, spine pain, headaches, and spinal stenosis.
 For lumbar epidural injections, the most common conditions treated include lumbar radiculopathy, chronic low back pain, sciatica, and spinal stenosis.

 This condition is an irritation or compression of one or more nerve roots in the cervical spine.
 Because these nerves travel to the shoulders, arms and hands, an injury in the cervical spine can cause symptoms in these areas.
 Cervical radiculopathy may result from a variety of problems with the bones and tissues of the cervical spinal column.